osrivera3030/osrivera3030/README.md

 **Hey there** 👋,

 "Hello!
-I'm a mechatronics engineer and a data science expert, passionate about research and technological development. 💻🤖 My expertise lies in integrating mechanical and electronic systems with advanced data analytics.
-If you're interested in exploring the world of machine learning and Python applied to engineering, I invite you to visit my website! 🚀 You can also follow me on my social media channels for access to useful resources and to stay connected."
+I'm a mechatronics engineer, data science expert, and data engineer, passionate about research and technological development. 💻🤖 My expertise lies in integrating mechanical and electronic systems with advanced data analytics and engineering.
+If you're interested in exploring the world of machine learning and Python applied to engineering and data science, I invite you to visit my website! 🚀 You can also follow me on my social media channels for access to useful resources and to stay connected."

 <p align='center'>
   <a href="https://www.instagram.com/oscarlive_78/"><img height="50" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/instagram.jpg?raw=true"></a>&nbsp;&nbsp;